theobald-software/theobald-software.github.io/content/_en/erpconnect/sap-connection/netweaver-dll.md

 old_url: /ERPConnect-EN/default.aspx?pageid=netweaver-dll
 ---

-ERPConnect supports the Netweaver RFC (SDK) starting by version 4.6.0 (see Version History).
+ERPConnect supports the Netweaver RFC (SDK) starting by version 4.6.0.
-To use it, set the Property Protocol of the R3Connection object to ClientProtocol.NWRFC.
+To use it, set the Property Protocol of the R3Connection object to ClientProtocol.NWRFC before you open the connection.

 **R3Connection.Protocol = ClientProtocol.NWRFC;**

 For 64-Bit Environments the following DLLs are required:
-- ERPConnect20.dll or ERPConnect35.dll or ERPConnect40.dll or ERPConnect45.dll
+- ERPConnect35.dll or ERPConnect45.dll
 - sapnwrfc.dll
-- icuuc34.dll
+- icuucXX.dll
-- icudt34.dll
+- icudtXX.dll
-- icuin34.dll
+- icuinXX.dll

+(XX can vary depending on the version of the NW Rfc Libraries)

 The ERPConnect*.dll are delivered with ERPConnect.
 The other DLLs must be downloaded from the SAP web site.